kaitlinmoore/Real-Time-Crypto-Volatility/docs/genai_appendix.md

 Prompt (summary): "Here are two versions of my code.
 I think I fixed a bug in the first one.
 Can you compare them and give feedback?"
 Used in: featurizer_l2_optimized.py, add_labels_fix.py
 Verification: I read feedback, cross-referenced with other research, tested, and made some additional tweaks to my edits to omprove performance.

+Prompt (summary): "I have not used FastAPI before.
+Please check this code for errors, and provide a clear explanation for any that are found."
+Used in: main.py
+Verification: I read feedback, cross-referenced with other research, tested, and edited.